Gaétan Vestris: Early life and family

+Career

 Born of an Italian theatrical family, he studied dance with Louis Dupré at the Royal Academy in Paris, later joining the Paris Opéra where he served as dancing master to Louis XVI.
 Vestris was the first dancer to discard the mask and to use his face in mime.

 By 1751, his success and his vanity had grown to such a point that he is reported to have said, "There are but three great men in Europe—the king of Prussia, Voltaire and I." He was an excellent mimic as well as dancer.
 From 1770 to 1776 he was a master and composer of ballets, retiring, in favour of Jean Georges Noverre, with a pension.

-Vestris married a dancer, Anna Heinel (1753–1808), of German origin, who had a wonderful success at the opera.
+Vestris married his former rival, dancer Anna Heinel (1753–1808), in 1792.
+She was of German origin and had wonderful success at the Paris Opera Ballet.
+They had a son, Adolphe, in 1791.
 He reappeared at the age of seventy-one on the occasion of his grandson's debut.